Advanced Bible Quiz about Bible Characters.

 c.
 Ehud.

-Ehud pushed a dagger into the King of Moab.
+He pushed a dagger into the large stomach of the King of Moab.

-The dagger penetrated so deep into Ehud's body that it could not be seen.
+The dagger penetrated so deeply into Ehud's body that it disappeared.

-The guards were not aware of how Eglon died at first, and Ehud made his escape.
+Guards were not aware of how Eglon died at first, which allowed Ehud to make his escape.

 -